TheSilvered/nest/docs/utf8_library.md

 thrown.

 !!!note
-    This function operates in linear time, its result should be stored in a variable rather than calling it each time
+    Similarly to `get_at` this function operates in linear time.

 ---